GenericMappingTools/gmt/doc/rst/source/cookbook/options.rst

 with this setting the various axis routines will automatically determine how many decimal points should be used by inspecting the *stride* settings.
-If :term:`FORMAT_FLOAT_OUT` is set to another format it will be used directly (.e.g, "%.2f" for a fixed, two decimals format).
+If :term:`FORMAT_FLOAT_OUT` is set to another format it will be used directly (e.g, "%.2f" for a fixed, two decimals format).
 Note that for these axes you may use the *unit* setting to add a unit string to each annotation (see Figure :ref:`Axis label <axis_label_basemap>`).